Wounded Healers: Overcoming by Word of Our Testimonies

 Outline

 This training engages participants in a comprehensive approach to learn about racialized trauma.
 Foundational to this professional development experience is a historical, theoretical, and cultural examination of racism.
-The conceptual framework introduced during this seminar includes: Racial Literacy, Somatic Exercise, and Participatory Action Research.
-Participants are encouraged to use Glenn Singleton’s protocol for Courageous Conversations About Race as a process to discuss critical race perspectives necessary for interrupting hierarchies of oppression.
-Participants will better understand psychological, physiological, and biological body trauma; the wounded healing process; and, how to explore holistic well-being.
+Participants are encouraged to consider somatic liberation.
+Participants will better understand physiological, psychological, and biological body trauma; the healing process; and, how to explore holistic well-being.

 Costs: email Dr. Berry to get the costs of the following options